diodon/LTSP/README.md

 It is important to know the types of products that exist in moorings facility:

 - Temperature Loggers.
-Include Temp logger, Water Wality instruments and velocity instruments.
+Include temperature loggers, water quality instruments and velocity instruments.
 - Velocity.
 Include current meters and ADCP instruments.
 - CTD profiles.
 One time samples in a vertical profile.
 Normally with a CTD with other parameter could be measured
 - Water samples.
 Biogeochemical variables sampled in a profile